AndanTeknomedia/wingp/README.md

 - Start PHP service

-You can add as many version of PHP as you want, but please note that some version may need some specific configuration.
+You can add as many version of PHP as you want, but please note that some version may need specific configuration.
 For Example, `php-5.6.4-Win32-VC11-x64` will need Visual C++ Redistributable for Visual Studio 2012  to work.
 Another example is PHP version 8.0.1 and above may not run on Windows 7, since they need newer `kernel32.dll`.
 These configuration, if missed, may cause PHP service fails to start.
 Please read PHP documentation and requirements before activating any PHP version.
 You can also test the version of PHP by running it:
 ```